 Still, the quest to merge too rarely results in the ability to merge.
 In an effort to provide insights into the “how” of mergers that succeed, Bridgespan is combining forces this month with La Piana Consulting, the Catalyst Fund for Nonprofits, and The Lodestar Foundation to offer up a collection of case studies and blogs on “Mergers that Make a Difference,” and stimulate an online conversation on what works.
-The merger cases, which launch on March 6 (for alerts, register here), record rationales, catalysts, due diligence challenges, and integration tactics, as well as results to date.
+The merger cases, which launch on March 6 (register for alerts), record rationales, catalysts, due diligence challenges, and integration tactics, as well as results to date.
 The blogs will come straight from the trenches: nonprofit leaders who have led mergers will reflect on how they are navigating bumps and seizing opportunities.
 You’ll hear a gamut of situations—from nonprofit leaders like Elisabeth Babcock, president of Crittenton Women’s Union, now eight years along in a merger of equals, to Serena Powell, executive director of Community Work Services (CWS), a smaller agency just five months into merging with a much larger nonprofit, now CWS’s parent.
 On March 11, Stanford Social Innovation Review will host a webinar with some of our series practitioners on “Overcoming Challenges in Nonprofit Mergers.”

 How do these challenges parse?
 Our earlier research noted that some of the barriers to merging are structural: it’s hard to find and afford the right match in a sector with few matchmakers nor much funding for merger due diligence and integration.
 Other barriers are people-centric and emotionally charged: boards can conflate advancing mission with conserving their organization; and senior staff can balk at the specter of job redundancies (quite naturally).
 Moreover, these hard and soft barriers may rise and fall depending on a merger’s rationale.
 Our case collection will cover the three typical rationales for any nonprofit merger: broadening scope of services, growing economies of scale, and streamlining operations.